johnbillion/wp_mail/readme.md

 ## Change of User Email or Password

-### User requests a password reset
+### User or Administrator requests a password reset

+Sent when:

-Sent when a user clicks the "Lost your password?" link on the login screen and submits their email address.
+* A user clicks the "Lost your password?" link on the login screen and submits their email address
+* An Administrator clicks the "Send password reset" link next to a user on the Users screen (WP 5.7+)
+* Ad Administrator clicks the "Send Reset Link" from the user editing screen of another user (WP 5.7+)

+Details:

     To:        User
     From:      WordPress <wordpress@host>